hastmu/jupyterhub4family/README.md

     - if you are member of the jupyterhub-group you can login on the jupyterhub portal (default: http://127.0.0.1:8000) and use your server (named-servers enabled).
     - During first spawn (which may fail - as the timeout maybe reached) - the spawner installs all needed packages into your account.
     - **Hint**: if you need different setups - use different accounts to get this as cheap as possible, means you can install packages/up and downgrade as you like.
 The Spawner gets only active if juypterhub-singleuser, jupyterlab or jupyter-notebook is missing.

+# Roadmap

+- TODO: Enable per default self-signed https for login
+- Next Level: Decide on if the setup should be based on conda instead of native debian foundation.
+- Next Level: Decide if a node jump is needed for e.g. bigger workloads (exceeding the local low budget laptop, maybe mam or dad has a big NAS is the basement)

 Thats it.
 Enjoy.